kubeshop/testkube/docs/docs/articles/exposing-testkube-with-ingress-nginx.md

 :::note

-Keep in mind that hosts have to be identical for the `dashboard` and for the `api` with different paths though.
+Keep in mind that hosts have to be identical for the `dashboard` and for the `api` with different paths.

 Also, do not forget to add `apiServerEndpoint` to the `values.yaml` for the `testkube-dashboard`, e.g.: apiServerEndpoint: "your-host.com/results".